Sophie Atkinson

 United Kingdom

-Senior editor at the Manchester Mill, the Liverpool Post and the Sheffield Tribune.
+Formerly senior editor at Mill Media (the company behind the Manchester Mill, the Sheffield Tribune, the Liverpool Post and more).
 Writing on culture, cities and tech; translating German texts into English.
-Former editor at Oak - The Nordic Journal, former startup editor at Exberliner.
 Say hello: [email protected]

 Portfolio